EV4EU/ov2xmp-django/README.md

     Some notes:
     - Keep the above structure/logic.
     - Replace the serializer in `serializer_class`.
-    - It's important to provide a command description in the comment under the `post()` function (this comment is parsed in order to automatically generate the OpenAPI spec).
+    - It is important to provide a command description in the comment under the `post()` function (this comment is parsed in order to automatically generate the OpenAPI spec).
     - In `serializer = Ocpp16ResetSerializer(data=request.data)` replace the serializer with yours.
     - Inside the `if serializer.data["sync"]:` statement, replace the task function and its corresponding parameters.